Перейти к основному содержимому

 Читать по-русски

 Is it possible to manifest the expressiveness usual for paintings in traditional icons, or notice in paintings that which is characteristic of iconographic images?
-Is it true that an iconographer is forbidden to express emotions in his work?
+Is it true that emotions are forbidden in icons?
 What are so-called “dead icons”?

 These are the questions which faced participants in the fifth seminar of a cycle called “Problems Relevant to the Theory of Iconographic Imagery — Past and Present”, featuring SFI Rector and member of the Association of Art Critics, Candidate of Pedagogical Sciences Aleksandr Kopirovskij.
 Kopirovskij’s presented on the topic “Icon and Picture: Problems of Perception”.
 The seminar session, which took place at the Andrej Rublev Museum of Ancient Russian Art on the 3rd of June, was chaired by Yulia Aleshkova, PhD.

 “We can discern contemporary iconoclasm in the form of poorly rendered icons and misinformed veneration,” continued Kopirovskij.
-Icons are venerated as if they were things: people are ready to kiss them without even properly looking.
+Icons are venerated as mere objects: people are ready to kiss them without even properly looking.
 Just try to say ‘Look at this!…’ and you hear in response ‘no, don’t do that’.
-To me this is in the spirit of “there’s no need to understand Theology, you just need to be there and listen.
+To me this is in the spirit of “there’s no need to understand church service, you just need to be there and listen.
 No need to sort out what is going on in a rite or its meaning… and a need to understand prayers?
 No thanks.”

 “Many people are sure that the primary difference between an icon and a painting lies in that a painting stirs up feeling and that an icon must not do this, in principle,” said seminar chair Yulia Aleshkova.
 “At the same time, such a complete ‘sterilization’ of the iconic image in quest of dispassion can lead to so called ‘dead icons’.”